Goodlinux/IonosDnsUpdater/README.md

  https://developer.hosting.ionos.fr/docs/getstarted

-# ENV VARIABLES
+# ENV VARIABLES FOR DOCKER CONTAINER

- API_KEY = ccc.secret          ' put the Api code and secret you have retrieve from ionos
- DOMAIN = www.mydomain.ext     ' name of the domain/subdomain to update
+ API_KEY = ccc.secret           ' put the Api code and secret you have retrieve from ionos DOMAIN = www.mydomain.ext      ' name of the domain/subdomain to update
  DNS_TYPE = A                   ' DNS record type
  TZ=Europe/Paris                ' Time zone of the container

  License